- Why should you do relaxation exercises with your horse?🧐

 A few important rules:

-- Always start with a small move amplitude.
-Increase it little by little throughout sessions.
+- Always start with small pressure and movement, increase it little by little throughout sessions.

-- Always start by the easiest side, to put the horse in good conditions.
+- Always start by your horses preferred side, this will put your horse in good spirits.

-- Don’t hesitate to abuse giving carrots or candy to help the movement or to reward!
+- Don’t hesitate to use carrots or treats to help get the movement or to reward!

 On the topic of the movement’s duration, Dr Dallongeville suggests an easy method: 5 repetitions of 5 seconds each while using the following technique: